HuzaifaDal/AdvancedNetScan/README.md

 # AdvancedNetScan
-# DAL SCANNER

-Dal Scanner is a powerful network reconnaissance tool that automates various Nmap scanning tasks.
+AdvancedNetScan is a powerful network reconnaissance tool that automates various Nmap scanning tasks.
 This tool helps security professionals and enthusiasts gather information about networks, identify potential vulnerabilities, and save results for later analysis in an organized format.

 ![Network Scanning](https://raw.githubusercontent.com/your-username/nmap-bash-scanner/main/screenshots/scan-demo.png)